Scarabaeus1033/NEXAH-CODEX/SYSTEM Z: 🧪 EXPERIMENTALIA – Resonant Experiments/README.md

-# 🧪 SYSTEM 8: Experiments & Practica – Applied Resonance Prototypes
+# 🧪 SYSTEM Z: Experiments & Practica – Applied Resonance Prototypes

 > **“This is where the Codex reaches matter.